h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/InternetExplorerDAO.rst

 .. java:method:: public InternetExplorer getInternetExplorer(Integer id)
    :outertype: InternetExplorerDAO

-   Gets the internet explorer.
+   Gets the internet explorer with the given id.

    :param id: the id
-   :return: the internet explorer
+   :return: the internet explorer, or null if it doesn't exist

 getInternetExplorerByVersion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^